Have any questions? Ask here! or call 919-933-YOGA (9642).

 You can just walk in for a class, but we suggest

 down with whatever props the teacher recommends.
-If you

 What do I wear?